-Slow Pitch Softball can be reduced to T Ball by recognizing that all but one relation in a fastpitch softball challenge are noise.
+Slow Pitch Softball can be reduced to T Ball by recognizing that all but one relation in a Slow Pitch Softball challenge are noise.
 Only the root of the tree is important.

 An alternative definition of Slow Pitch Softball is that all but one relation can be eliminated using implications.